Seriously, babies in tie-dye are the cutest.

 It all depends on your tie-dye pattern and method.

 If you do a basic scrunch and ice dye (check out the jar tutorial below), you can get the dyeing part done in under thirty minutes.

 If you want to try a complicated fold with lots of colours applied precisely, it could take hours.

 Luckily, the quicker and easier techniques still get great results, so even beginners can produce something fantastic without stress.

-All your questions answered?
-Let’s move onto the tie-dyed onesie patterns!
+Are all of your questions answered?
+Great, let’s move onto the tie-dyed onesie patterns!

 You can’t get much easier than ice-dyeing onesies in a jar – simply stuff them in, add ice and dye, and leave it to do its magic.

 The hardest part is waiting to rinse them out and see the results!